jbridson/silverstripe-framework/docs/en/topics/access-control.md

 ### Nuts and bolts -- figuring it out

-Here are my notes trying to figure this stuff out.
+Here are my notes on trying to figure this stuff out.
 Not really useful unless you're VERY interested in how exactly SS works.